krockway/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 In your description, address the following questions:

 - What metric or metrics are you going to test?

-    In the next statistical study, I would recommend comparing safety ratings versus maintenance costs and vehicle costs.
+    In the next statistical study, I would recommend comparing safety ratings versus maintenance costs and vehicle costs, both for MechaCar and their competitors.
 - What is the null hypothesis or alternative hypothesis?

         H0: Cars with higher safety ratings have no linear relationship with vehicle costs or maintenance costs.

         Ha: Cars with higher safety ratings have higher vehicle costs and maintenance costs.

 - What statistical test would you use to test the hypothesis?
 And why?

     In order to test this comparison, I would use multiple linear regression.
-This will allow us to compare multiple predictor variables at once.
+This will allow us to compare multiple predictor variables at once against the safety rating.

 - What data is needed to run the statistical test?

-    In order to complete this statistical test, we'll need access to vehicle costs and maintenance costs.
+    In order to complete this statistical test, we'll need access to vehicle safety ratings, vehicle costs and vehicle maintenance costs.